QBDev0ps/DevOps-Cloud-projects/Project10.md

 ### <br>CONCLUSION<br/>

 We have been able to successfully complete this project.
+The goal of our project was to implement a tooling website solution that will integrate various DevOps tools and technologies to enhance collaboration, automation and efficiency for DevOps teams.
+To do this we had to implement a solution where three stateless Web Servers will share a common database and also access the same files using Network File Sytem (NFS) as a shared file storage.

-The goal of our project was to to build and manage a scalable WordPress website using AWS EC2 and LVM (Logical Volume Management) storage.
-We began our project implementation by provisioning an EC2 Instance of Red Hat Linux to serve as our Web Server.
-And then we deployed and configured LVM for our Linux based Web server.
-This involved creating and attaching 3 EBS volumes, partitioning disks and then creating and configuring physical and logical volumes.
+We began our project implementation by deploying and configuring a Network File Server (NFS) Server with storage infastructure.
+This involved provisioning an EC2 Instance of Red Hat Linux to serve as our NFS Server after which we deployed and configured LVM on the server.
+This process required creating and attaching 3 EBS volumes, partitioning disks and then creating and configuring physical and logical volumes.
 Next, we created the relevant directories which we mounted on the logical volumes.
+And then we installed the NFS Server software.To complete this process, we exported the mounts for Webservers' Subnet CIDR to connect as clients and then opened the ports used by NFS in security groups.

-We subsequently launched a second RedHat EC2 instance that was given a role as our Database (DB) Server.
-We then repeated the same steps as for the Web Server, but with some important differences such as creating **db-lv** logical volume instead of **apps-lv** that we created on the web server and mounting it to **/db** directory instead of **/var/www/html/**.
-The next thing we did was to install WordPress on our Web Server and configure it to use MySQL Database.
-This required us to install the Apache web server and its dependencies and it was at this point that we encountered some **Blockers**.
+We subsequently launched a second EC2 instance (but this time with Ubuntu Linux) that was given a role as our Database (DB) Server.
+We then installed and configured MySQL Relational Database Management System (RDBMS).
+The configuration required us to create a database and then a database user using the subnet cidr of our web servers.
+We also granted the newly created user full privileges on the database we created.

+The final step required us to install three web servers and ensure that the web servers could serve the same content from shared storage solutions, which in our case are the MySQL Database and NFS Server.
+We spun up up three EC2 Instances of Red Hat Linux and installed and configured NFS Client on them.

+the Apache web server and its dependencies and it was at this point that we encountered some **Blockers**.
 Fortunately, we were able to resolve the issues and then we proceeded successfully to install MySQL on our EC2 Database Server instance and then create and configure MySQL database to work with WordPress.
 Next, on our Web Server, we configured WordPress to be able to connect to our remote database on the DB server.
 We concluded our project by opening the requisite ports on both our Web and Database servers and then we accessed WordPress through the browser with our Web server's public IP address and proceeded to complete the WordPress installation process.
 Thank you.